soggybag/front-end-web-q2/README.md

 # Front end Web Q2

 ## Objectives

 - Design beautiful things
 - Make things people want to use
-- Build grace interactions
+- Build graceful interactions

 ## Section 1 - Design

 Using Sketch students will construct designs for two projects

 - Web site/page
 - Web based application

 Students will analyze, evaluate and apply:

 - color
 - grid based layout
 - typography

 User test with static designs

 ##Section 2 - HTML/CSS

 Students will construct web pages from the designs created in section 1.
 Use CSS for layout, motion and interaction.

 - HTML
   - forms
 - CSS
   - Flext box for layout
   - Transitions for motion and interaction

 ##Section 3 - JavaScript

 Students will logic and features to their web projects with JavaScript.

 - JavaScript
 - jQuery

 ## Schedule

 - Section 1 - Design and Sketch
     - Class 1 -
         - Designing with Sketch
         - Using Templates
         - Using the Grid
     - Class 2 -
         - Fonts and type styles
         - Symbols
         - Drawing with Sketch
     - Class 3 -
         - Feedback and review
         - User testing
         -
 - Section 2 - HTML and CSS
     - Class 4 -
         - CSS Flexbox grids
         - Using type styles from sketch
         -
     - Class 5 -
         - CSS Transition
         - Custom Fonts and Font Awesome
         -
     - Class 6 -
         - Sass
         -
         -
 - Section 3 - JavaScript and jQuery
     - Class 7 -
         -
         -
         -
     - Class 8 -
         -
         -
         -
     - Class 9 -
         -
         -
         -
     - Class 10 -
         -
         -
         -

 ### Paradigms

 33% Active
 33% Passive
 33% Expeditionary

 Three topics per class session